PPerdomoQ/rare-disease-explainer/README.md

 ## Graph building (Monarch)

 In this first part, the Knowledge Graph is created using information from Monarch.
-To extract information from Monarch, Bioknkwledge Reviewer is used.
+To extract information from Monarch, Bioknowledge Reviewer is used.
 As input you will need a number of seeds of the targeted diseases.
 The seeds are the IDs used by Monarch to identify its elements.
 You can use the Monarch interface to search for the seeds *TODO: Add link*.
 In our example, we have used seeds of Duchenne Muscular Dystrophy (*TODO: Add seeds) and the gene affected innthe disease: *DMD* (*TODO: Add seed*).
 As output, two *.csv* files are obtained, one containing the nodes of the Knowledge Graph and one containing the edges of the Knowledge Graph.

 ## Graph building (DrugCentral and TTD)